akronbook/cloud-storage/README.md

 We will also add supports to:
 - delete files
-- check whether an file exists or not
+- check whether a file exists or not